RoboSDK/Flow/README.md

 Cancellation of coroutines is tricky, but there is a logical way to cancel this large network.

-The publishers begin the chain of functions, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the subscribers at the end of the network flow will begin by exiting their main loop.
+The publishers begin the chain of functions, and the way to end the chain is by beginning with the subscriber at the end of the chain. when a cancellation request is performed the subscribers at the end of the network flow will begin by exiting their main loop.

 At this point, transformers and publishers down the chain will be awaiting compute time for their coroutine.
-The receiver will then `flush` out the waiting transform or publish that is next in line, once that transform is free the receiver will end.
-Then the transform will repeat this until the publish is reached at the beginning of the chain and then the publish coroutines will end and exit their scope.
+The subscriber will then `flush` out the waiting transformer or publisher that is next in line, once that transformer is free the subscriber will end.
+Then the transformer will repeat this until the publisher is reached at the beginning of the chain and then the publisher coroutines will end and exit their scope.

 <a name="2-examples"></a>